ringcentral/ringcentral-integration-for-hubspot/README.md

 App state: WIP.

-An app to add RingCentral to hubspot, so Hubspot user can call with RingCentral by Click Hubspot call button.
+An app to add RingCentral to HubSpot, so Hubspot user can call with RingCentral by Click HubSpot call button.

 It is powered by [Hubspot's calling-extensions-sdk](https://github.com/HubSpot/calling-extensions-sdk).